 - 2 cups (8 oz) confectioners' sugar

-- 3 tbsp colored sugar
+- 3 tbsp colored sugar, optional

 - Preheat oven to 350F.

-- Glaze the cookies: Take each cookie and dip it top down into the glaze.
+- Take each cookie and dip it top down into the glaze.
 Lift it out of the glaze while you twist it a little keeping it facing down to allow excess glaze to drip off.
 Then flip it up while trying to get the little bit of glaze that is still dripping down to fall onto the top of the cookie.

-If the glaze just runs right off the cookie, it is too thin.
-Add more confectioners' sugar.
-To make tablespoon sized cookies, increase the cooking time to 13 minutes and you'll have about 35-40 cookies.
+- Larger cookies: To make tablespoon sized cookies, increase the cooking time to 13 minutes and you'll have about 35-40 cookies.